-As the Chief Executive Officer (CEO) of the Sonoma County Employees' Retirement Association (the System or SCERA), I am pleased to present this Comprehensive Annual Financial Report (CAFR) for the year ended December 31, 2019.
+As the Chief Executive Officer (CEO) of the Sonoma County Employees' Retirement Association (the System or SCERA), I am pleased to present this Annual Comprehensive Financial Report (ACFR) for the year ended December 31, 2020.

 The Sonoma County Employees' Retirement Association is a public employee defined benefit retirement system that was established by the County of Sonoma on January 1, 1946.
 SCERA is administered by the Board of Retirement (Board) to provide retirement, disability, and survivor benefits for its members under the California State Government Code, Section 31450 et seq.
 (County Employees Retirement Law of 1937 "CERL") and Section 7522 et seq. the California Public Employees' Pension Reform Act of 2013 (PEPRA).
-SCERA provides benefits to the safety and general members employed by Sonoma County and five other participating agencies as listed below:
+SCERA provides benefits to the safety and general members employed by Sonoma County and five other participating employers as listed below:

-Sonoma County Water Agency (Water Agency) Valley of the Moon Fire Protection District (Valley of the Moon Fire) Community Development Commission Sonoma County Transportation Authority (Transportation Authority) Superior Court of California - County of Sonoma (Superior Court)
+Sonoma County Water Agency (Water Agency)

+Sonoma Valley Fire District

+Community Development Commission

+Sonoma County Transportation Authority (Transportation Authority)

+Superior Court of California - County of Sonoma (Superior Court)

-Responsibility for the accuracy of the data, along with the completeness and fairness of the information presented in this CAFR, rests with SCERA's management.
+Responsibility for the accuracy of the data, along with the completeness and fairness of the information presented in this Annual Comprehensive Financial Report, rests with SCERA's management.
 To the best of our knowledge, the enclosed data is accurate in all material respects and is reported in a manner designed to fairly present both SCERA's financial position and operating results.